- Full Text

 - Additional Documentation on Long Flights.
 On any flight of eight (8) hours or more, you will be required to remit a completed version of the DOT’s ‘‘U.S. Department of Transportation Service Animal Relief Attestation’’ (“DOT Animal Relief Form”) as a condition of transportation.
 A copy of that form can be found on our website at https://www.hawaiianairlines.com/ServiceAnimalReliefAttestation.
 For reservations made more than 48 hours in advance of travel, you must provide a hardcopy or electronic version of the DOT Animal Relief Form to us not later than 48 hours prior to your first originally scheduled departure time.
 For reservations made 48 hours or less in advance of travel, you must complete the DOT Animal Relief Form and submit a hardcopy of the form to our agent at your departure gate on the date of travel.

 - Restricted Seating.
 A qualified individual with a disability accompanied by one or more Service Animals will not be allowed to sit in (i) any exit row, (ii) any seat where an animal would obstruct an aisle, or (iii) any seat that must remain unobstructed to facilitate an emergency evacuation.
+Additionally, individuals accompanied by a Service Animal in a carrier are also restricted from sitting in any seat without a hard stowage location for the carrier beneath the seat in front, including bulkheads.
 No Service Animal may occupy an empty seat.
 All Service Animals are limited to your floor space and any floor space of an adjacent empty seat only, or your lap, provided that the animal is no larger than a lap child, as determined in our sole discretion.

 - Large, Heavy Animals.
 If any Service Animal in our sole discretion is too large to fit safely in the floor space in front of you, we will try to accommodate you and your animal by relocating you to empty adjacent seats in the same class of service, provided that (i) space is available that does not otherwise obstruct emergency evacuation routes, and (ii) your relocation will not cause a delay in the flight.
 If there are no adequate alternatives available for you to travel with your Service Animals in the same class of service as the seat you purchased, we will try to accommodate you and your animal in the same class of service on a later flight with more room, or offer to transport your animal(s) as checked baggage in the cargo hold of our aircraft.